mongodb/docs/source/tutorial/change-oplog-size.rst

    use local

-Then, use the following :js:func:`save()` operation to save the last entry in the oplog to a temporary collection:
+Then, use the following :mjs:func:`save()` operation to save the last entry in the oplog to a temporary collection:

 .. code-block:: javascript